bushblade/nvim/README.md

 > TIP: [No sudo on global npm install](https://github.com/sindresorhus/guides/blob/main/npm-global-without-sudo.md)

-### Lua, Pyright, Deno and rust-analyzer available in Arch/Manjaro repos
+### Lua, Pyright, Deno, Gopls and rust-analyzer available in Arch/Manjaro repos

 Check your package manager for availability if not on an Arch based distro - _brew, apt_ etc.